julelang/jule/README.md

 <h2 id="os-support">Platform Support</h2>
 Jule supports multiple platforms.
-It supports development on i386, amd64 and arm64 architectures on Windows, Linux and macOS (Darwin) platforms.
+It supports development on intel 386, amd64 and arm64 architectures on Windows, Linux and macOS (Darwin) platforms.
 JuleC undertakes the effort, that the code and standard library it produces will be compatible with all these platforms.
 All supported platforms by JuleC are documented in the <a href="https://manual.jule.dev/compiler/platform-support">platform support</a> part of manual.